(for veterinary information only)

 BRAND NAME: ONSIOR

 Robenacoxib is a member of the "coxib" class of non-steroidal anti-inflammatory pain relievers (NSAIDs).
 It is used to relieve pain associated with inflammation and is approved for three days of use in association with surgical procedures in dogs and cats.
 There are some special safety features for robenacoxib that are not shared by other NSAIDs which have made this product particularly of interest for feline use.
+(This product was first approved for cats; the canine approval came later).

 Feline pain relief has long been problematic with medications either being overly sedating, ineffective, or toxic.
 There has been a revolution in pain relievers for dogs since the mid-1990's but the cat has been somewhat left behind and, to this day, an approved anti-inflammatory pain reliever for long term feline use is still unavailable.
 That said, robenacoxib, while approved for only three days of use (six days in the U.K.), it is commonly used longer term at reduced dosages with good results.